How does Express Entry Program (EE) work?

 Should you wish to decline your ITA, you will once again reenter in the Express Entry pool and would be considered for future invitation rounds (provided you are still eligible).
 Keep in mind the cut-off score may be different for each round.
 Hence there could be a possibility you may not be able to apply again.
 In case you choose not to decline an ITA and do not even apply within the stipulated 60 day period, your profile will be deleted from the pool.

-4. Applying for your permanent resident after receiving your ITA
+Step 4.
+How to apply for your permanent resident after receiving your ITA?

 The validity of your ITA is for 60 days only.
 Hence it would be best if you began filling the forms immediately.
 While filling the forms, you must make sure you answer all the question honestly.
 All the mandatory fields must be completed, or else you will not be able to submit your profile.
 The application form may be saved and can be revisited as often as you like during the 60 days.